Three Blocks

 Tripel

-11oz pour, attractive tulip glass.
+11 oz pour, attractive tulip glass.

 It has taken me a little while to warm to The Landing Beer Co. in downtown Fort Wayne.
 If I’m honest that’s not really a big knock on them, it’s just the typical situation for a legacy drinker these days.
 Fake sours, pastry stouts and too many hazies/IPAs.
 Of course, these are universal, not local problems these days.
-However, on this visit we see 7/11 beers that I would happily try, so that’s a huge improvement on so many situations that I run into lately.
+However, on this visit we see 7 out of 11 beers that I would happily try, so that’s a huge improvement on so many situations that I run into lately.
 The Tripel is of course, my beer of choice today.

 This is a decent looking beer with requisite golden clarity, but a head, retention and lace that aren’t great.
 Yes, it’s 8.1, but it should be a little better than this.
 Nose is solvent bread, I can live with that.
 The second pour (pictured) gave a better looking head.